 Post holders will be expected to be flexible in undertaking the duties and responsibilities attached to their post and may be asked to perform other duties, which reasonably correspond to the general character of the post and are commensurate with its level of responsibility.
 This job description is provided for guidance only and does not form part of the contract of employment.

 Date of Job Description 02 November 2018

 Date copy sent to Post holder …………………………….

+This page is intentionally left blank